ZipRecruiter on iPad and iPhone: My Real Job Hunt Walkthrough

 Getting ZipRecruiter set up on your iPad and iPhone

 The piece that pays off later is your profile and resume.
 You can upload a resume straight from Files or iCloud Drive, and on the iPad I found the bigger keyboard made it far easier to tidy up my summary and work history before applying anywhere.
+There is also Phil, ZipRecruiter's AI career advisor, which will ask you a few questions about your past work and then draft profile and resume wording for you.
+I used it as a starting point, not gospel: it gave me a usable summary, but I rewrote chunks so it sounded like me rather than a template.
 My honest advice is to build the profile fully on the iPad where you have room to think, then let it sync to your iPhone.
 Because your account lives in the cloud, everything you do on one device shows up on the other, so I would browse roles on the iPad at night and then tap apply from my iPhone the next morning when a recruiter was likely online.

 The features that actually matter

 - One Tap Apply.
 On listings that support it, you apply with a single tap using your saved profile.
-This is the headline feature and it genuinely lets you fire off ten applications in the time a normal site takes for one.
+The app sometimes labels this as one click apply, but it is the same idea, and it genuinely lets you fire off ten applications in the time a normal site takes for one.
+Not every listing offers it; some still bounce you out to the employer's site to finish.

 - Job alerts.
-Set your criteria once and the app pushes new matches to your iPhone as they post.
-Being early to a fresh listing matters, and the notifications kept me near the top of the pile.
+Set your criteria once and the app sends new matches to your iPhone as they post.
+You can get these as push notifications, email, or text, and being early to a fresh listing matters, so the alerts kept me near the top of the pile.

 - Application tracking.
-A single screen shows what you applied to and whether the employer has viewed it, which took a lot of the guesswork out of waiting.
+A single screen shows what you applied to and whether the employer has viewed it.
+ZipRecruiter notifies you the moment your application or resume gets opened, which took a lot of the guesswork out of waiting.

 - Saved jobs.
 I would bookmark interesting roles on the iPad and come back to apply once I had tweaked my resume.